DmitryBorodiy/Aurora/Web/updates/beta_build231224.md

 • Work has been carried out in the area of optimizing content loading, switching between sections and content, and correcting errors.

+• Files & folders widget was redesigned for better user experience.
+Now you has fast access to libraries and pinned files and folders from your device and OneDrive.

+•

+• The issue with dynamic backgrounds in the weather widget has been resolved.

 ## New OOBE search setup page

 ## Search privacy settings